cjteeter/cjteeter.github.io/search.md

 ---

 For now, searching is done through a Google search function customized for this site.
-It comes with ads, which is not great, but it does the trick.
-Check the [archive](/archive/) if you are having trouble finding what you are after through the search function.
+It comes with ads, which is not great, but it works.
+If you are having trouble finding what you are after using this search function, trying a *CMD+F* on the [archive](/archive/) page might do the trick.

 <div id="google-custom-search">
 <script>